top of page

 Eligibility & Enrollment

-Our pre-apprenticeship program is open to anyone with an interest in a behavioral health career, with priority for SNAP beneficiaries and SNAP-eligible candidates.
+Our pre-apprenticeship program is open to anyone with an interest in a behavioral health career, with priority for SNAP beneficiaries and SNAP-eligible candidates, as participation may support SNAP work or training goals.
 We'd especially like to connect with you if you have lived experience in recovery, mental health, or community support.

 Class Schedule and Enrollment Cadence: